Surfer12/BigOTimeandSpace/src/SortAlgo/EnhancedSortingAnalysis.md

 ### Error Handling and Edge Cases

-- **Null Handling**: The method throws an `IllegalArgumentException` if the input array is null, ensuring that the algorithm does not attempt to process invalid data.
+- **Null Handling**: The method throws an `IllegalArgumentException` if the input array is null, ensuring that the algorithm does not attempt to process a null type.

-### Performance Optimizations

-- **Early Exit**: If the array is already sorted, the algorithm can exit early, reducing unnecessary iterations.
-This can be implemented by adding a flag to check if any swaps occurred during the iteration.

 ## Selection Sort: Psuedocode